Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Introduction

-The novelty of our work lies in modeling a social and behavioral problem, such as effective marketing, utilizing neural and symbolic models \cite{sap2022neural}.
-In so doing, we particularly addressed the problem of learning a contextually enhanced neural representation of multimodal content with external commonsense KG (i.e., symbolic) \cite{yu2022probabilistic,kursuncu2020kil}.
-This helps the model to better capture the holistic meaning across modalities enhancing model performance in predicting the success of multimodal marketing campaigns.
-Knowledge-infused multimodal models outperform other models without knowledge.
-Error analysis (see Section Results \& Discussion) reveals how external knowledge improves the capture of intended holistic multi-modal meaning.
-We demonstrate the contribution of knowledge to machine learning algorithms for computational analysis of marketing campaigns, which provide an ecologically valid measure of success.
+Our findings indicate that knowledge-infused multimodal representations consistently outperform baseline models without external knowledge.
+Further, we found that augmenting multimodal models with external knowledge bridges the semantic gap between modalities, enhancing their congruence by bringing them closer.
+Error analysis (see Section \ref{sec:results-discuss}) reveals that this incorporation of knowledge significantly improves the model's ability to capture the intended holistic, multimodal meaning.
+This study demonstrates the contribution of knowledge to machine learning algorithms for computational analysis of crowdfunding campaigns, which provide an ecologically valid measure of success.
+The contributions of this work lie in modeling a social and behavioral problem, such as successful crowdfunding campaigns, utilizing a neurosymbolic approach \cite{sap2022neural}.
+In so doing, we particularly tackle the problem of learning a contextually enhanced neural representation of multimodal content with external commonsense KG (i.e., symbolic) \cite{yu2022probabilistic}.
+This integration enables the model to better capture holistic meaning across modalities, thereby improving the performance in predicting the success of multimodal crowdfunding campaigns.